Discover more from Reshelving Alexandria

 “When I was a boy and I would see scary things in the news,” Rogers said to his television neighbors, “my mother would say to me, 'Look for the helpers.
 You will always find people who are helping. '” -Fred Rogers

-Exploring sensitive topics with our children requires a gentle touch, and we've carefully curated this list of picture books, having read each one ourselves.
+Exploring sensitive topics with our children requires a gentle touch, and we've carefully curated this list of picture books and graphic novels having read each one ourselves.

 These titles focus on the resilience, compassion, and unity that emerged from the darkness of September 11th.
 By sharing these stories with your young readers, you can foster meaningful conversations and inspire hope.